 With 500 animals of different species, children will love that most of the animals could be hand-fed and there are clear signs when it is forbidden.
 There is even a gated in petting zoo (though the goats are smart enough to get out).
 Nothing says family fun like trying to herd goats back into their pen!
 Open year-round.

 Be sure to check out the local perfumeries where tours in English demonstrate the art of creating scent.
 Perfume is also for sale.
 The three most popular are Fragonard, Molinard and Galimard.
 Two major festivals throughout the year pay tribute to Grasse’s most important commodity – flowers.
 The Fête du Jasmin is held in August while the International Rose Festival takes place in May.
 Perhaps Grasse’s most famous export is Chanel No.5, the best-selling perfume in the world whose principal ingredients are the May rose, jasmine, and a synthetic musk.

 With 4,000 species of fish and over 200 families of invertebrates, the aquarium is now an authority on the Mediterranean and tropical marine ecosystem.
 Its latest addition, the “Shark Lagoon”, shows off the colors of the coral reef and its inhabitants.
 The 1st floor has hundreds of preserved specimens and reassembled skeletons including that of a baleen whale.
 Open year-round.

 Monaco may be reputed for its “Grace”-ful Hollywood-turned-royal princess and its James Bond casino, but families are more than welcome in this small, jewelry box-esque principality in the south of France.
 Just head to Larvotto beach and see for yourself.
 Families can easily spend a whole day soaking up the sun on one of the private beaches and restaurants.
 La Note Bleue has drawing tables and a play area for the younger children, and ping-pong and foosball for those a little older.
 In the evening, they often have live music.
 Neptune Plage has a small play area and La Spiaggia has foosball and climbing frames.

 Need help planning a trip to Côte d’Azur or anywhere else in France?
 Our Family Vacation Planning Service can help!
-Request assistance on My Trip Planner.
+Request assistance by Connecting with a Family Travel Advisor.